 - Photo taking options

-The best trail cameras not only take clear photos with them but they will also give you several photo taking options.
+Good quality cameras not only take clear photos with them but they will also give you several photo-taking options.
 Some handy taking photo features besides standard motion sensing photos include multiple photo burst mode, time-lapse photography and programmed shot interval times.